 Email Setup (for alerts)

-To help keep your account secure, from May 30, 2022, consumer Google Accounts no longer support the use of third-party apps or devices which ask you to sign in to your Google Account using only your username and password.
-You will to need to create an App Password to use Gmail as your email server.
+To help keep your account secure, most email providers (Google, Microsoft, Apple) no longer support the use of third-party apps or devices which ask you to sign in to your account using only your username and password.
+You will to need to create an App Password.
 This is also true for any accounts where 2FA is enabled.
 Please see this article in our Knowledge Base for more details.

 The process of setting up an email alert is mostly the same as setting up any other alert, with a few exceptions.
 The first big difference is that we'll be asked to configure email settings before setting up any other part of the alert.